Building the trust layer for autonomous AI

 History

-Early protocol work around Evidence Capsules and governed execution matures into a clearer architecture internally.
+Evidence Capsules and governed execution mature into a concrete product architecture.

-The public website and documentation are consolidated around a clearer product and architecture story.
+Public website and documentation launch around a focused product story.

 Open where it matters